Flack27/Runeterra/0 - Dashboard/🎲 Campaign Hub.md

 ### Feature
 - Another Adventuring Day for road back to stonewall with Carnage Demon?
+- Tease the severing hand in Ionia with another destroyed monastery
 - Satisfying way for healing of Bennar

 ---